Faysal Sohail: InoBat Auto

-CMEA Capital
+Presidio Partners

-Sohail joined CMEA Capital as Managing Director in 2002.
-CMEA is a venture capital firm focused on life sciences, high technology, and energy & materials investments.
+Sohail joined Presidio Partners, formerly known as CMEA Capital, as Managing Director in 2002.
+Presidio is a venture capital firm focused on life sciences, high technology, and energy & materials investments.
 Founded in 1989, CMEA has been an early stage investor in many Silicon Valley high technology companies, including Flextronics, Magma, Maxygen, Monogram Biosciences, Silicon Spice, Symyx, and Syrrx.

-While at CMEA, Sohail helped raise and deploy over $400 million while managing over $1 billion in assets.
-CMEA led investment in Applied Wave Research (AWR), a software company that develops microwave/RF design tools for high speed systems and Integrated Circuits; and A123 Systems, the largest IPO in the U.S. in 2009.
+While at Presidio, Sohail helped raise and deploy over $400 million while managing over $1 billion in assets.
+Presidio led investment in Applied Wave Research (AWR), a software company that develops microwave/RF design tools for high speed systems and Integrated Circuits; and A123 Systems, the largest IPO in the U.S. in 2009.
 A123 Systems developed groundbreaking battery technology that enabled safer, higher power batteries for use in electric cars, and is one of the leading lithium-ion battery manufacturing companies in the world.

 Sohail served on the College of Engineering Advisory Board (CEAB) at his alma mater, the University of Illinois, Urbana-Champaign.
 He also sits on the Board of AWR Corporation, AirTight Networks, Danotek Motions Technologies, Evolution Robotics, and MultiGiG, Inc., Solaria, IndoUS Venture Partners, and previously served on the Board of Directors of Alien Technology.